chmitch/mdwguide/src/lab_1/README.md

 1. [SQL Server Management Studion (Version 18.x or higher)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)
 2. [Visual Studio 2017 with Integration Services](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision#1-configure-basic-settings)
 3. [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
-4. DataWarehouseMigrationUtility.zip (Located in this repo.
-This is a Learning tool in and not recommended for actual migrations)
+4. DataWarehouseMigrationUtility.zip (Located in the current directory.
+This is a Learning tool and not recommended or supported for actual migrations)

 ## Migration Overview

 The objective of this lab is to migrate the WWI DW (OLAP) to Azure Synapse Analytics.
-Azure Synapse Analytics is a MPP (Massive Parallel Processing) platform that allows you to scale our your datawarehouse by adding new server nodes (compute) rather than adding more PROCS to the server.
+Azure Synapse Analytics is a MPP (Massive Parallel Processing) platform that allows you to scale out your datawarehouse by adding new server nodes (compute) rather than adding more cores to the server.

 Reference:
 1. [Architecture Document of the MPP platform](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/massively-parallel-processing-mpp-architecture)